wabicai/dapp-docs/guides/authenticate-users.md

 # Authenticate users (SIWE)

 Have users sign a “login statement” on the frontend, verify it on the backend, and establish a session (e.g., JWT).
-This mirrors MetaMask flows and works with OneKey.
+This mirrors common EVM flows and works with OneKey.

 ## Flow